Cake Holidays That Allow Everyone To Have Their Cake & Eat It, Too!

 National Bundt (Pan) Day (November 15th)

 This cake has a beautiful and unique shape that makes it perfect for holiday celebrations.
-They also tend to be easy to serve, have a long shelf life and they can be made in a variety of different flavors.
-That makes them the perfect November cake.
+It also tends to be easy to serve, has a long shelf life, and can be made in a variety of different flavors.

 National Fruitcake Day (December 27th)

-Most people will likely end up with several fruitcakes on this day since it’s two days past Christmas.
-Although fruitcakes get a bad reputation they can be pretty good.
-Just make sure to not buy a store-bought one but instead buy a homemade one.
-Those are pretty easy to find in December.
+Most people will likely end up with several fruitcakes on this day since it’s two days after Christmas.
+Although fruitcakes get a bad reputation, they can be quite good.
+They are flavorful, colorful, and super easy to make.